USEPA/sensortoolkit/docs/source/install.rst

 .. tip::

-  To deactivate the conda virtual environment, type in the following in your CLI:
+  To deactivate the Conda virtual environment, type in the following in your CLI:

   .. code-block:: console